 Boiler installations can present a number of challenges for installers, as not all are the same.
 There are many elements that need to be considered such as the boiler position, flue termination and regulations regarding the property to name a few.
 Installations can be become more complex if you are restricted to just one type of flue system.

-Twin flue boiler systems can offer a solution to installations that require a longer flue run.
-For example, Keston Boilers are able to run their flues up to 27 metres, allowing flexibility on the boiler position.
-This added benefit allows for boilers that cannot be flued directly through an external wall such as those in a basement room.
+Charlie Mowbray, Product Manager at Keston Boilers looks into how twin flue boiler systems can offer a solution to installations that require a longer flue run.
+For example, Keston Boilers are able to run their flues up to 27 metres allowing flexibility on the boiler position.
+The flexibility this length provides allows for boilers to be positioned in locations that cannot be flued concentrically directly through an external wall, such as those in a basement room.

-Flue termination has requirements set by British Standard (BS) 5440-1: 2008.
-This regulates the main function of flue termination, that the products of combustion are effectively discharged to the outside air under all weather conditions.
-Any openings need to be designed to prevent any debris getting into the system that could have an effect to the performance of it.
-Relevant details are outlined within the boiler manufacturers’ installation guides, which ensure the safe operation of the appliance and prevent the position of the flue causing detriment to others.
+Fluing requirements for boilers not exceeding 70kW are detailed in British Standard BS5440-1: 2008 and provides guidance on what is essentially the main function of flue termination, namely that the products of combustion are effectively discharged to the outside air in a safe location.
+Any termination needs to be positioned appropriately with respect to surrounding features on the building and designed to prevent any debris getting into the system that could have an effect to the performance.
+Relevant details are outlined within the boiler manufacturers’ installation guides which ensure the safe operation of the appliance and prevent the position of the flue causing detriment to others.

 Twin flue boiler systems will perform the same task as concentric systems; however, they do allow further flexibility in distance.
-Both systems have an air flue and a gas flue, but in a twin flue installation the flues do not run within one another, they run separately.
+Both systems have an air intake and an exhaust flue, but in a twin flue installation the flues do not run within one another, they run separately.
 This type of system offers a different way to install boilers as it allows further options where the flue runs can go.
-For example, the twin flue runs are not restricted to run parallel, meaning that the air flue will not be limited to the same restrictions as the combustion flue.
+For example, the twin flue runs are not restricted to run parallel, meaning that the air position will not be limited by the same restrictions placed the termination of the combustion flue.
 This added benefit means the combustion gas pipe can run further to the desired termination point while the air pipe can run through the nearest external wall next to the boiler.
-The maximum length for both flues on a Keston boiler can run up to 27 metres in total.
-So, for example the air flue can be terminated three metres away from the boiler, allowing the remaining 24 metres left for the combustion flue run.
+The maximum combined length for both flues on a Keston boiler is 27 metres in total.
+So, for example the air flue can be terminated three metres away from the boiler allowing the remaining 24 metres left for the exhaust flue run.

 There are also certain properties where twin flue could be used to benefit the installation, for instance “landlocked” flats.
 These types of properties lack sufficient external wall space for the flue termination to be placed; for example, there may be a balcony or windows near where the flue termination would normally be.
 This means a longer flue will be needed to extend towards the roof for the combustion gases.